JoaquinLou/Streaming_game_influence/README.md

 We will read, process, visualize and create a machine learning model to predict the expected number of players based on users viewing a category on Twitch.

 ## How can you run the project?
+First you need to download all the datasets from the upper links, Steam & Twitch and save it on the same folder of the jupyter notebooks.
-You can run the Jupyter Notebooks in order.
+Then you can run the Jupyter Notebooks in order.
 There are 3 parts:
 -  1-Steam data cleaning and visualization -> Steam data processing and visualization
 -  2-Twitch data cleaning and analysis -> Twitch data processing and visualization
 -  3-Data merge & Prediction -> Merge of data, ML Train & Test and model evaluation